coatyio/coaty-js/docs/man/developer-guide.md

 > subsequent resubscriptions.

-For example, you can unsubscribe automatically after the expected response event is received by using the `Observable.take` operator like the following:
+For example, you can unsubscribe automatically after the expected response event is received by using the RxJS `take` operator like the following:

 ```ts
 import { take, timeout } from "rxjs/operators";